Dear Parent, Carer and Student

 During this difficult and uncertain period I will use this homepage to pass on some key messages.
 I will also use the news items for more detailed information.
 Please check the website regularly for updates.

-Helston Community College will continue to provide online learning for the vast majority of students.
-(Hard copies of work are available on request)
+Helston Community College will continue to provide online learning for the vast majority of students at this time.
+We are evolving and developing new methods and resources for this, and are experimenting with video recordings and Google Meets.
+Hard copies of work continue to be available on request.

 Our on-site provision is open to children of critical workers and identified vulnerable children.
 Here is the link to the critical worker document > link.

 Places at our on-site provision should be pre-booked.
 We will text you a link to an online form for this purpose.

 If you are a critical worker that hasn’t used this service but now require a place for your child/children, then please contact the College on 01326 572685 and we will arrange for you to receive the booking text.

 There were several key announcements by the DfE on 19/04.
 The links for parents are below: